lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    Here, appart from creating water molecules everywere in the box, a few additional hydrogen atom are added randomly to the system to make the solution slightly acidic.
+    Here, appart from creating water molecules everywere in the box, a few additional hydrogen atoms are added randomly
+    to the system to make the solution slightly acidic.